 This post contains Amazon affiliate links.
 These links cost you nothing, but they may earn a small commission to help fund this blog.
 Thanks!

-For them to work on the second jigsaw puzzle, however, I had to get their first jigsaw puzzle off the table they’ve been using.
-Since they wanted to save their completed 1,000 piece jigsaw puzzle, I had to find a way to glue and hang a jigsaw puzzle.
-The only problem is that I had very little Mod Podge glue left and no picture frame or something to mount the jigsaw puzzle on.
+For my kids to be able to work on their Stowe jigsaw puzzle, however, I had to get their first jigsaw puzzle off the table they had it on.
+Since they wanted to save their completed 1,000 piece jigsaw puzzle, I had to find a way to glue and hang the jigsaw puzzle.
+The only problem is that I had very little Mod Podge glue left and no picture frame to display it in like I had done the previous time.
+(Check out my tutorial on how to glue and frame a jigsaw puzzle.)

 How to Save and Hang a Jigsaw Puzzle

-Materials
+Materials Needed

 Foam Craft Brush (if you use the Mod Podge)